garlatti/garlatti.github.io/Projects/Wardrobe.md

 # Wardrobe - ongoing project -

-This wardrobe is inspired by the [Hoyez's Wardrobe](https://www.lairdubois.fr/creations/16546-meuble-penderie.html)
+This wardrobe is inspired by the [Hoyez's Wardrobe](https://www.lairdubois.fr/creations/16546-meuble-penderie.html).
+The wardrobe has a drawer at the bottom and a shelf at the top.
+The two are joined by cleats, inserted nuts and bolts

 Wood
 * Fir Wood